 NCIG has also completed all works required to achieve nameplate capacity of 66 mtpa, other than the flyover of the Kooragang branch at NCIG Junction, which will eliminate conflicts between loaded NCIG trains and empty trains from KCT.
+The flyover is due for commissioning in June 2015.
 NCIG now has three arrival roads for its two dump stations.